 Mosaic Landscapes

-Mosaic Landscapes is a board game that engages communities in designing inclusive healthcare gardens to enhance health and wellbeing.
+Mosaic Landscapes is a board game that engages communities in co-designing inclusive healthcare gardens and hospital grounds to enhance health and wellbeing.

 About the Project

-The board game uses personas representing various health conditions, prompting empathy and creative problem-solving.
-Players work together to design gardens that address multiple needs, integrating therapeutic, social, and production spaces.
-By emphasising cradle-to-cradle design principles, we aim to create sustainable and inclusive healthcare gardens while advancing the design-for-health field and encouraging communities to consider the needs of others.
+Mosaic Landscapes uses personas representing various health conditions, prompting empathy and creative problem-solving.
+Players work together to design gardens and grounds that address multiple needs, integrating therapeutic, social, and production spaces.

 People